 Impact of Earnings on Stock Price

 If a company doesn't produce consistent earnings growth or lower its P/E ratio over time, investors might choose to sell the stock, sending its price lower.
 Young or growth-oriented companies that have extremely high P/E ratios or lose money might have a high stock price due to projected future growth.
-But eventually a lack of earnings over a long period of time will drive a stock price down and the company potentially out of business.
+But a lack of earnings over a long period of time will usually (but not always) drive a stock price down and the company potentially out of business.